SiphokaziManana/Accompany_Microservices/README.md

-# Accompany_Microservices
+# SqueakyClean Microservices
-Microservices Implementation of the Accompany Web Application
+Microservices Implementation of the SqueakyClean Web Application